St. Raymond's Cemetery (Bronx)

-Saint Raymond's Cemetery is a Catholic cemetery in the Throggs Neck and Schuylerville sections of the Bronx, New York City, United States.
-The cemetery is composed of two separate locations, often called "Old Saint Raymond's Cemetery" and "New Saint Raymond's Cemetery".
-The main entrance of the old cemetery is located at 1201 Balcom Avenue and the new cemetery is located at 2600 Lafayette Avenue, which is also the location of the main office.
+Saint Raymond's Cemetery is a large Catholic parish cemetery in the Throggs Neck and Schuylerville sections of the Bronx, New York City.
+It is the only Catholic cemetery in the Bronx and is one of the busiest cemeteries in the United States with nearly 2,500 burials each year.
+Through its connection to St. Raymond's Church, part of the Archdiocese of New York, the cemetery is dedicated in honor of 13th-century saint Raymond Nonnatus.

+The cemetery is composed of two separate locations.
+Old Saint Raymond's is to the north at 1201 Balcom Avenue, and New Saint Raymond's is to the south at 2600 Lafayette Avenue, which is also the location of the main office.
+Both locations are just east of the Hutchinson River Parkway.
+The Bronx–Whitestone Bridge is visible from New Saint Raymond's.

 The old cemetery is essentially full and most present-day burials take place at the new cemetery, with the first burial there in 1951.
-Both locations are east of the Hutchinson River Parkway.
-The Bronx–Whitestone Bridge is located adjacent to the cemetery's newer section, while the neighboring Throgs Neck Bridge can be seen from a distance.

-The cemetery is owned and operated by the Archdiocese of New York.
-It is the only Catholic cemetery in the Bronx and is one of the busiest cemeteries in the United States with nearly 2,500 burials each year.
 The cemetery provides in-ground burials, in-ground crypt burials in the new Holy Cross section, Mausoleum burials and niches for cremains and burials in the base of the gigantic granite Cross located in the Holy Cross section.
 There is also a special Garden of Innocents where still-born and young babies are buried.
 A portion of the St. Peters section was set aside in 1964 for the burial of the Archdiocese's clergymen.

 History

+1891 map of the vicinity of Old St. Raymond's.
+The cemetery acquired some of the adjacent Seton Estate after World War I. New St. Raymond's now occupies the space roughly south of the St. Joseph's Institute parcel.

+The original cemetery was in the immediate vicinity of St. Raymond's Church, which opened in 1845 and was enlarged in 1847, but was full by the mid 1870s.

-The cemetery land was originally the "Underhill Farm of Throgg's Neck."
-It was purchased and consecrated by Rev. Michael B. McEvoy, pastor from 1875 to 1885 of St. Raymond's Church, who utilized it for burial purposes as Saint Raymond's Cemetery.
-Through its connection to St. Raymond's Church, the cemetery was dedicated in honor of 13th-century saint Raymond Nonnatus.
+The land of Old Saint Raymond's was originally the Underhill Farm.
+It was purchased and consecrated by Michael B. McEvoy, pastor of St. Raymond's Church, and the cemetery opened in 1876.
+After World War I, Old Saint Raymond's expanded with the purchase of land from the estate of Elizabeth Ann Seton's family, which was contiguous with the existing cemetery.

-Lindbergh case

 Shortly after his son's kidnapping in 1932, aviator Charles Lindbergh and Bronx resident John Condon met with the alleged kidnapper at St. Raymond's to deliver $50,000 in ransom money.
 Despite the payment, the child's body was found a few months later.
 Bruno Richard Hauptmann was convicted of the murder in 1935 and executed the following year.

+New Saint Raymond's opened in the 1950s.
+In the mid-1990s, New Saint Raymond's expanded by acquiring an 11-acre parcel at its southwest.